 To further demonstrate the efficacy of S. boulardii for the prevention of antibiotic-associated diarrhoea symptoms, a total of 269 children with otitis media (an inflammatory disease of the middle ear), and/or respiratory tract infections were enrolled to take part in a randomised, double-blind, placebo-controlled trial.
 For the purposes of the trial, one group of children was given antibiotic treatment, along with a supplement containing 5 billion CFU of S. boulardii, whilst another group was given the antibiotic treatment along with a placebo supplement.
 The results indicated that the group taking the probiotic had a lower incidence of diarrhoea than the group taking the placebo (Kotowska et al., 2005).

 A further related double-blind, placebo-controlled trial was conducted with the participation of 130 children aged 3 months to 3 years, all of whom were suffering with diarrhoea symptoms.
-The group of children was divided into two sub groups, a treatment group being given a supplement containing 400 million CFU of Saccharomyces boulardii dissolved in 5mg of liquid and the second control group given a liquid placebo supplement.
+The group of children was divided into two sub-groups, a treatment group being given a supplement containing 400 million CFU of Saccharomyces boulardii dissolved in 5mg of liquid and the second control group given a liquid placebo supplement.
 The results showed that S. boulardii made a significant impact on the rate of recovery from diarrhoea.
 The method of action was identified as its inhibitory effect on the growth of pathogenic strains (Cetina-Sauri, 1994).

 A study (Wan et al 2017) on children was run to test the efficacy and safety of S. boulardii in preventing AAD in 1-3 year old children - 408 cases divided into groups.
 One being given S. boulardii alongside antibiotics, and the other not.
-Whilst on antibiotics, the incidence of AAD in prevention group was 10.3% (22 cases) which was significantly lower than that of control group 29.2% (57 cases).
-Additionally, post antibiotics a difference was also seen, with new cases of diarrhea in prevention group being 2.4% (5/213) which was significantly lower than that in control group 16.4% (32/195).
+Whilst on antibiotics, the incidence of AAD in the prevention group was 10.3% (22 cases) which was significantly lower than that of the control group 29.2% (57 cases).
+Additionally, post antibiotics a difference was also seen, with new cases of diarrhea in the prevention group being 2.4% (5/213) which was significantly lower than that in the control group 16.4% (32/195).

 In another trial, 60 children with watery diarrhoea and the rotavirus were randomised into a control and test group.
 The test group was given S. boulardii for 5 days.
 The result was that the average duration of diarrhoea was shorter in the intervention group (60 vs 89) and there was also a significantly shorter duration of hospital stay (74 vs 91) (Das S, et al., 2016).